The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Kiesel Guitars: Kiesel makes custom guitars and basses, and no matter what kind of tone or configuration you are looking for you can probably put together a guitar that meets your needs.
 You start with a basic body style and add your choice of pickups, tonewoods, hardware, and other materials.
 Definitely worth checking out.

 Sometimes the Right Guitar Finds You

 If you play a bunch of guitars, eventually you’ll find one that just seems right.
 Whether you are looking for the traditional country sounds, or the southern-rock tone, with a little patience you can find the right guitar for your needs and budget.

-But you may want to dig a little deeper in your search, and see if you can find a unique guitar from a lesser-known manufacturer.
+Or, you may want to dig a little deeper in your search and see if you can find a unique guitar from a lesser-known manufacturer.

 There is no wrong answer.
 Keep on playing until you find your sound.

 Good luck in your search for the best guitar for country music.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 mike on March 12, 2019: